arg0naut91/random-py-utils/README.md

 For CPU & GPU alerts, you need *OpenHardwareMonitor* installed and up and running (with admin rights) before executing.
 You also need `wmi` and `pywin32` installed.

-Note that the author of this repo does not accept any responsibility for personal and/or collective damage done by using these scripts.
+Note that the creator of this repo does not accept any responsibility for personal and/or collective damage done by using these scripts.

 They involve using passwords and e-mail data.